Addiction to Inhalants

 Understanding Inhalants

 Inhalants are volatile, often flammable substances that vaporize at room temperature.
 Inhalants produce short-lived, mind-altering effects that can be similar to alcohol’s effects.
 Inhalants encompass a wide variety of chemicals and anesthetics categorized together based on their method of administration: inhalation.
-These substances are often referred to as whippets, laughing gas, huff or hippie crack.
+These substances are often referred to as whippits, laughing gas, huff, or hippie crack.

 Substances Considered Inhalants

-Inhalant abuse includes the misuse of household solvents, gases and anesthetics.
+Inhalant addiction and abuse includes the misuse of household solvents, gases, and anesthetics.
 Household inhalants can be anything from cleaning products to gasoline.

-Amyl nitrite is also a popular inhalant that has been used to increase blood flow in people with heart disease.
-Nitrites are oftentimes subjugated to their own class of inhalants because they act primarily as a muscle relaxant, different from the effects of other inhalants.
+Amyl nitrite is also a popular Inhalant that has been used to increase blood flow in people with heart disease.
+Nitrites are oftentimes placed in their own class of inhalants because they act primarily to relax the muscles, which is different from the effects of other inhalants.

 Solvents